Table of contents

 There may also be an increased risk of other inflammatory disorders, including inflammatory bowel disease (Crohn’s disease and ulcerative colitis), rheumatoid arthritis, and hair loss caused by a malfunctioning immune reaction (alopecia areata).
 In addition, children may experience behavioral complications such as ADHD and depression.

-Although the cause of eczema is unknown, it is largely believed to be a combination of genetic and environmental triggers (such as living with a pet).
+Although the cause of eczema is unknown, experts largely believe it is a combination of genetic and environmental factors (such as living with a pet).
 The condition results when immune cells are turned on in response to an outside allergen and causes inflammation in the skin.

 - Dry skin

 - cigarette smoke

 - certain fabrics like wool and polyester

 - antibacterial ointments like neomycin and bacitracin

 - formaldehyde (found in household disinfectants

 - some vaccines

 - glues and adhesives